ProgrammingIncluded/tb-watcher/README.md

 * My scraper terminates early?

-It is possible that either your images are taking sometime to load Consider using `-s` to adjust load-time.
+It is possible that your images are taking sometime to load, Consider using `-s` to adjust load-time.
 Or your scrolling height is too low / too high.
 Consider using `--scroll-algorithm` to adjust the type of algorithm Then passing in a value to the algorithm `--scroll-value`.

-Help has more information as to what `--scroll-value` encodes.
+"--help" has more information as to what `--scroll-value` encodes.

-## Future Updates
+## Future Updates and Goals

-* Support Running Multiple Sessions to Resume Per-Profile
+* Support Running Multiple Sessions to Resume Per-Profile Fetching
-* Expand Images and Attachments to Archive Images
+* Save and Expand Post Attachments